eugenetriguba/aws/EC2/Dedicated Hosts.md

   - Dictates how many instances can be running on that host
   - Software which is licensed based on physical sockets or cores can utilize this visibility of the hardware.

+- AMI limits: RHEL, SUSE Linux, and Windows AMIs aren't supported.
+- Amazon RDS instances are not supported.
+- Placement groups are not supported for dedicated hosts.
+- Hosts can be shared with other ORG accounts (RAM product, resource access manager).
+  - You can see all the instances but can only control the instances you create.
+With other accounts who get that host shared with them, they can only see instances that they create.

 ## Use case

 Generally, this is used for applications which use software that have physical core/socket licensing.